Library Science Programs

 UNO Undergraduate Library Science Programs

-UNO's College of Education, Health, and Human Services offers two undergraduate degree programs in Elementary Education and Secondary Education with School Library endorsements.
+UNO's College of Education, Health, and Human Sciences offers two undergraduate degree programs in Elementary Education and Secondary Education with School Library endorsements.
 This program allows candidates to acquire an elementary or secondary teaching certificate with a school library concentration.

 Special, Public, Academic libraries: